monkey0506/Monkeymoto.InlineCollections/README.md

 [NotSupportedException](https://learn.microsoft.com/en-us/dotnet/api/system.notsupportedexception)
 at runtime.

-The special feature `InlineCollectionFlags.Everything` will include all available features for your collection type.
+The special feature `InlineCollectionOptions.Everything` will include all available features for your collection type.

 ### Selecting the right features